 Let $(M,g)$ be a Riemannian submanifold of the spacetime $(\mathcal{M},\gamma)$ satisfying the Einstein equations with unit normal denoted by $\eta$ and second fundamental form denoted by $K$.
 In this case $(M,g)$ can be viewed as a ``constant time slice'' of $(\mathcal{M},\gamma)$.
 The dominant energy condition for $(\mathcal{M},\gamma)$ at points of $M$ is equivalent to the inequality $\mu \geq |J|_g$ everywhere on $M$.
 Here the energy density $\mu \definedas \mathrm{T}(\eta, \eta)$ and the momentum density $J \definedas \mathrm{T}(\eta, \cdot)$ can be computed from $g$ and $K$ using the {\em constraint equations}

-By an {\em initial data set} for the Einstein equations we will mean a triple $(M,g,K)$ consisting of a Riemannian $n$-manifold $(M,g)$ and a symmetric 2-tensor $K$ defined on $M$.
+By an {\em initial data set} for the Einstein equations we will mean a triple $(M,g,K)$ consisting of a Riemannian $n$-manifold $(M,g)$ and a symmetric 2-tensor field $K$ defined on $M$.
 We will say that $(M,g,K)$ satisfies the {\em dominant energy condition} if $\mu\geq |J|_g$ holds everywhere on $M$, where $\mu$ and $J$ are defined through \eqref{eqConstraints1}--\eqref{eqConstraints2}.
 By the above discussion, this means that $(M,g,K)$ arises as a constant time slice of a spacetime satisfying the dominant energy condition.